understanding and improving adjunct faculty experience

 A set of faculty-informed recommendations supported by survey data, along with workshop materials and development sessions aligned with identified needs.

-The work provided a clearer picture of the adjunct experience and established a foundation for more intentional faculty support, while also identifying the level of ongoing coordination required for larger-scale initiatives.
+The work provided a clearer picture of the adjunct experience and established a foundation for more intentional faculty support, while also identifying the level of coordination required for larger-scale initiatives.

 Full documentation available upon request.